Aasritha-25/ai-readiness-skill-gap-dashboard/README.md

-🚀 AI Readiness & Skill Gap Analysis Dashboard
+🧠 AI Readiness & Skill Gap Analysis Dashboard

+A Decision-Focused Data Analytics Project

+📌 Project Summary

-An end-to-end Data Analytics + Decision Intelligence project that analyzes AI readiness across data roles and identifies skill gaps among freshers using Power BI, SQL concepts, and structured analysis.
+This project examines AI readiness and skill gaps among data professionals, with a particular focus on recent graduates, utilizing a Power BI dashboard and structured analysis.

-📌 Project Objective
+The goal is not just to visualize data, but to answer a decision question:

+“Where should organizations focus their AI upskilling efforts?”

+🎯 Why This Project Matters

+As AI becomes integral to data roles, companies face challenges such as:

+Freshers listing core tools (SQL, Excel) but lacking AI exposure

+No clear metric to measure AI preparedness

+Difficulty identifying which skills to train first

+This project bridges that gap using data-driven insights.

+🧩 Problem Statement

-With AI becoming a core requirement for data roles, organizations need to understand:
+Organizations need to understand:

-How prepared are candidates for AI-driven roles?
+How AI-ready are candidates across data roles?

-What skills are missing among freshers?
+What are the most common skill gaps among freshers?

-Which roles require urgent upskilling?
+Which roles require immediate AI upskilling?

-This project answers these questions using data-driven insights and visualization.

-🧠 Business Problem

-Fresh graduates entering data roles often indicate skills like SQL and Excel, but lack AI-specific competencies such as:

-Prompt Engineering

-AI Fundamentals

-ML Awareness

-Organizations struggle to identify these gaps early.
+Without structured analysis, these decisions are often based on assumptions.

-✅ Solution Overview
+✅ Solution Approach

 This project:

-Evaluates AI readiness scores
+Creates an AI readiness score for candidates

-Compares readiness across roles
+Compares readiness across roles and experience levels

-Identifies top skill gaps among freshers
+Identifies the top missing skills among freshers

-Supports training & upskilling decisions
+Presents insights through a clean Power BI dashboard

-🗂️ Project Structure
+🗂️ Repository Structure
 ai-readiness-skill-gap-dashboard/
 │
 ├── data/